A New Family of Binary Sequences via Elliptic Function Fields over Finite Fields of Odd Characteristics: New Binary sequences via Cyclic elliptic function fields with odd characteristics

 \subsection{Numerical Results}

-The previous subsections provide a theoretical framework for constructing a new family of binary sequences with low correlation and high linear complexity by utilizing cyclic elliptic curves.
+In this paper, we provide a novel method to construct a family of binary sequences with favorable balance, low correlation and large linear complexity by utilizing cyclic elliptic function fields over finite fields with odd characteristics.
 In this subsection, we provide some numerical results of our construction of binary sequences.
-It turns out that the actual correlation of our family of binary sequences is significantly lower than the theoretical upper bound provided in Theorem \ref{8}.
+It turns out that the actual balance and correlation of such new binary sequences are significantly lower than the theoretical upper bound provided in Theorem \ref{8}.

-In the following, we also consider the cases for the place $\deg(Q)=d=2$ and the cyclic elliptic function fields over the finite fields with characteristic $p=3$.
+In the following, we consider the cases for the place $\deg(Q)=d=2$ and the cyclic elliptic function fields over finite fields with characteristic $p=3$.